-The expected future minimum rental payments required under operating leases that have initial or remaining non-cancellable lease terms in excess of one year at 30 June 2012 are as follows:
+The expected future minimum rental payments required under operating leases that have initial or remaining non-cancellable lease terms in excess of one year at 30 June 2013 are as follows:

+RUBICO N GROUP

-June 2012 US\$m June 2011 US\$m
+June 2013 US\$m June 2012 US\$m

-Operating lease commitments are as follows:
+Operating lease commitments are as follows

-Within one year 7 7
+Within one year 6 7

-two years 5 5
+two years 6 5

-three years 5 4
+three years 5 5

-four years 4 3
+four years 3 4

 five years 2 2

-After five years 6 2
+After five years 7 6

-Total operating lease commitments 29 23
+Total operating lease commitments 29 29

 Operating lease commitments relate mainly to occupancy leases of buildings and vehicles.
-There are no options to purchase in respect to any asset held under an operating lease.
-Total lease costs for the year were \$9 million (2011: \$8 million).
+There are no options to purchase in respect to any asset held under operating leases.
+Total lease costs for the year were \$9.4 million (2012: \$9.3 million).